kindergarten activities

 It's a wonderful way to explore textures, colors, and patterns while connecting with nature.

-6. Gross Motor Olympics
+7. Gross Motor Olympics

 Turn your living room or backyard into a mini Olympics arena for a day of active fun.
 Plan a series of simple gross motor activities like sack races, hopping contests, and balancing challenges.
 Not only will your child get moving and burn off energy, but they'll also develop their coordination and motor skills.

-8. Math Bingo
+8. Play Math Bingo

 Who says learning math can't be fun?
 Spice up math practice with a round of math bingo!
 Create bingo cards with numbers or simple math problems and call out the equations for your child to solve and mark on their card.
 It's a playful way to reinforce math concepts and keep your little one entertained.

-9. Building Block Bonanza
+9. Build a Tower in a Building Block Bonanza

 Unleash your child's inner architect with a building block bonanza!
 Challenge them to build the tallest tower or create a unique structure using building blocks.
 This activity not only enhances their spatial awareness and fine motor skills but also encourages creativity and problem-solving.

-10. Simon Says Sight Words
+10. Play Simon Says with Sight Words

 Simon says, "Let's learn some sight words!"
 Turn the classic game of Simon Says into a fun and educational activity by incorporating sight words.
 Give simple commands using sight words like "jump," "clap," or "read," and encourage your child to follow along.
 It's a playful way to reinforce sight word recognition and improve reading skills.